Off-Page SEO

 How to Spot a Link Scheme?

-Unnatural link patterns: If a website has an unusually high number of links pointing to it, or if the links are all from low-quality or irrelevant websites, this may be a sign of a link scheme.
+Unnatural link patterns: If a website has an unusually high number of links pointing to it, or if the links are all from low-quality websites, this may be a sign of a link scheme.

 Additionally, if the links are all using the same anchor text, this can also be a red flag.